jvrolfe/data-analytics-power-bi-report90/README.md

 # Data Analytics in Power BI Report

 In this project, I have been tasked to create a Quartely report for a (theoretical) medium-sized international retailer.
 The end goal for the report is to be a high-level business summary for C-suite executives, and give insights into business metrics to demonstrate current performance.
+Throughout the project, I was able to learn a lot about the functionality of PowerBI and how to construct DAX functions to create informative visuals.
+I was also able to learn more about querying an SQL database.

 ## Requirements